FRC1257/robotics-training/docs/frc/5-Advanced_&_Misc/Advanced_State_Machines.md

 }
 ```

-Here, we have the utility functions `ballAtBot()` which just returns if either one of the bottom breakbeams is being triggered.
+Here, we have the utility function `ballAtBot()`, which just returns if either one of the bottom breakbeams is being triggered.
 I would recommend taking a deep look at the code to understand how it works and how it matches up with the procedure.

 ## Other Teams